sadieswayne/Flux-Tool/README.md

 ## 🚀 Features

-Craft AI offers a full suite of intelligent tools designed to streamline creativity, productivity, and development.
+Flux Tool offers a full suite of intelligent tools designed to streamline creativity, productivity, and development.

 ### ✍️ AI Writer Suite